Dublin City Council refuses permission for Goodman family office development

 The council said that the proposal “would seriously injure the settings of the adjoining protected structures and, as a consequence, set an unwanted precedent for similar type development and would be incompatible with the established character of the subject site and the local area”.

-The council also ruled that the proposal “would seriously injure the architectural character and setting of the adjoining protected structures and the wider historic cityscape”.
+The council also pointed out that the proposal “would seriously injure the architectural character and setting of the adjoining protected structures and the wider historic cityscape”.

 “The proposal, including the elongated facade on Kildare Street, fails to reference the rhythm of the original building blocks and would constitute a visually obtrusive and insensitive form of development.”